 ***Get in touch with me if you'd like a gift aid Sponsor Form to collect your own sponsors and donors on my behalf.***

-If you are able to join me, bring a camera and/or a kite if it's a windy day!
+If you are able to join me on any of my Walks, bring a camera and/or a kite if it's a windy day!
 The walks are weather and (obviously) health dependent.

-UPDATE October 2018: Now that I’ve completed ‘Wilma’s 50 Walks and Witters for the Brittle Bone Society’ I’ll be doing some of these Walks in the months to come that have also been suggested by others.
-The Royal Mile; Devilla Forest trail; The Water of Leith; Loch Katrine; Fort William and/or Oban area; Kessock, Dornoch and Cromarty Bridges!; Skye Bridge; Kinross to Loch Leven Larder (return=8 miles or one way=4 miles); Harlaw Reservoir/Red Moss Peat Bog, Balerno and so many more out there waiting to be attempted!
+UPDATE October 2018: Now that I’ve completed ‘Wilma’s 50 Walks and Witters for the Brittle Bone Society’ I’ll be doing some of the Walks that have also been suggested by others - The Royal Mile; Devilla Forest trail; The Water of Leith; Loch Katrine; Fort William and/or Oban area; Kessock, Dornoch and Cromarty Bridges; Skye Bridge; Kinross to Loch Leven Larder (return=8 miles or one way=4 miles); Harlaw Reservoir/Red Moss Peat Bog, Balerno and so many more out there waiting to be attempted!
 Add a comment on the Walks FB page if you’ve got other suggestions of ones you’d like to do with me.

 Below are the original 50 Walks that got me started on the road to a thousand miles:

 1 Dundee: 3 miles around Camperdown Park - 24 June [COMPLETED]